 Registering for a state school in Spain

-- Take your completed form to the Town Hall, Estadistica Office.
-The fees 2.10 euros per child (in 2014)
+2. Take your completed form to the Town Hall, Estadistica Office.
+(There will be a small fee fees)

 You apply for a place at your nearest school and when you go to the school it will pay you to take a translator, while teachers can sometimes speak English, they usually choose not to!